-(a) Affiliated faculty will be reviewed at least once every three years or more often at the discretion of the department chair.

-(b) Reviews will be conducted by the department chair or the chair's designee, as appropriate by:

-(i) Requesting an activity report from the faculty member concerning college-related activities; Nd

-(ii) Reviewing the activity report using the initial appointment and promotion criteria as a guideline.

-(c) Faculty will be notified in writing by March first of any intention to recommend non-reappointment.

-(i) A faculty member who disagrees with an intention to recommend non-reappointment may request a meeting with the department chair within five business days of delivery of notification to determine if the matter can be resolved prior to notification of the dean.

-(ii) After the meeting, the department chair will notify the faculty member and the dean of the final recommendation.

-(iii) The department chair will forward recommendations concerning non-reappointments to the dean by March fifteenth.

-(d) The dean's positive recommendations will be forwarded to the provost by April fifteenth for submission to the president for transmittal to the board of trustees for final action.

-(e) In the event of non-reappointment, the final date of the appointment will be June thirtieth of the same year.
+- (a) Affiliated faculty will be evaluated at least once every three years or more often at the discretion of the department chair. - (b) Evaluations will be conducted by the department chair or the chair's designee, as appropriate by: - (i) Requesting an activity report from the faculty member concerning college related activities; and - (ii) Reviewing the activity report using the initial appointment and promotion criteria as a guideline. - (c) Faculty will be notified in writing by March first of any intention to recommend non-reappointment. - (i) A faculty member who disagrees with an intention to recommend non-reappointment may request a meeting with the department chair within five business days of delivery of notification to determine if the matter can be resolved prior to notification of the dean. - (ii) After the meeting, the department chair will notify the faculty member and the dean of the final recommendation. - (iii) The department chair will forward recommendations concerning nonreappointments to the dean by March fifteenth. - (d) The dean's positive recommendations will be forwarded to the president by April fifteenth for transmittal to the board of trustees for final action. - (e) In the event of non-reappointment, the final date of appointment will be June thirtieth of the same year.

+Effective:

+CERTIFIED ELECTRONICALLY

+Certification

+Date

+Promulgated Under: 111.15

+Statutory Authority: 111.15

+Rule Amplifies: 3350.12